Michelle McNamara: Career

 In 2006, McNamara launched her website TrueCrimeDiary.
 McNamara had a long-standing fascination with true crime originating from the unsolved murder of Kathleen Lombardo that happened two blocks from where she lived when she was young.
 In 2014, McNamara and true crime investigative journalist Billy Jensen were on a SXSW Interactive panel called "Citizen Dicks: Solving Murders With Social Media".
 McNamara and Jensen had a long-term friendship based on their shared passion for researching and writing about true crime.

 McNamara became interested in the crimes of the unidentified rapist and murderer known as the East Area Rapist, Original Night Stalker and the Visalia Ransacker, among other epithets.
 Due in large part to McNamara's efforts in tying these crime clusters together in public consciousness after the EAR and ONS crimes were linked by DNA, the murderer was later to be known only as the Golden State Killer (GSK).
 She penned articles for Los Angeles magazine about the serial killer in 2013 and 2014.
-Paul Holes, an investigator for the Contra Costa County district attorney's office stated that McNamara's dogged persistence and trustworthiness with sensitive information about GSK cases earned her an unusual level of cooperation from law enforcement officials.
+Paul Holes, an investigator for the Contra Costa County district attorney's office, stated that McNamara's dogged persistence and trustworthiness with sensitive information about GSK cases earned her an unusual level of cooperation from law enforcement officials.
 She then signed a book deal with HarperCollins and began to work on a book about the case.

 Her book, I'll Be Gone in the Dark: One Woman's Obsessive Search for the Golden State Killer, was about two-thirds finished at her death.
-The document was edited and completed by true crime writers Paul Haynes, Billy Jensen and her widower Patton Oswalt following her death.
-The book, released posthumously on February 27, 2018 (almost two years after her death), reached number 2 of The New York Times Best Seller list for non-fiction and number 1 of combined print and e-book, nonfiction.
+The manuscript was edited and completed by true crime writers Paul Haynes, Billy Jensen and her widower Patton Oswalt following her death in April 2016.

+The book, released posthumously on February 27, 2018, reached number 2 of The New York Times Best Seller list for non-fiction and number 1 of combined print and e-book, nonfiction.
 The book remained on the list for 15 weeks.

-On April 9, 2018, HBO announced that it had purchased the rights for her book and was developing it into a documentary series called I'll Be Gone in the Dark.
+On April 9, 2018, HBO announced that it had purchased the rights for her book and was developing it into a documentary series.
 Filming for the series began on April 24, 2018.
 The documentary series, also titled I'll Be Gone in the Dark, is directed by Liz Garbus and premiered on June 28, 2020.

 On the evening of April 24, 2018, authorities in California identified Joseph James DeAngelo as the Golden State Killer and arrested him at his home.
 Oswalt stated that authorities' use of the killer's nickname that McNamara coined was "proof of the impact of her work".